AS30081974/letterfolder/README.md

-# 🏢📋 Address Extractor Pro
+# �💼 Document Processor Pro

-A modern, user-friendly desktop application for extracting addresses from PDF files and saving them to Excel spreadsheets.
+A modern, user-friendly desktop application for processing PDF documents and extracting structured data to Excel spreadsheets.
 Built with Python and Tkinter, featuring intelligent printing capabilities with Adobe integration.

 ## 📋 Table of Contents